Cop Who Paralyzed Florida Man Mistook Gun for Taser, Police Say

 That admission came after the man, Michael Ortiz, filed a public records lawsuit against the Hollywood Police Department on Monday in hopes of forcing cops to release a surveillance video that captured the shooting, which they have so far refused to disclose.

-“While the investigation is still active and ongoing, an initial review suggests the officer intended to deploy his taser, but instead discharged his firearm,” a police statement released Tuesday read, per Local 10 South Florida.
+“While the investigation is still active and ongoing, an initial review suggests the officer intended to deploy his taser, but instead discharged his firearm,” a police statement provided to The Daily Beast.
 “The officer was immediately relieved of his duties as a sworn officer and is assigned to administrative tasks until the completion of the investigation.

 “The Department recognizes this is an unfortunate incident and is doing what it can to make sure this doesn’t happen again,” the statement continued.
 “We empathize with Ortiz and his family and know they have many questions about that evening.
 Our hope is that once the investigation is complete, we will be able to meet with them and provide any additional information they are seeking.”

-Cops claimed that in July 2021, Ortiz called 911 after consuming narcotics and experiencing chest pains, the Orlando Sentinel reported.
-According to Hollywood police, Ortiz was “delusional” and acting erratic, which prompted a fire and rescue team to call for police assistance.
+Ortiz called 911 in July 2021 after consuming narcotics and experiencing chest pains, according to the police report.
+Hollywood police said Ortiz was “delusional” and acting erratic, which prompted a fire and rescue team to call for police assistance.
 Paramedics attempted to get Ortiz into his apartment building elevator, according to police, but he resisted.
 During a struggle, Ortiz was ultimately shot by a cop in the back.

 The shooting left Ortiz in a wheelchair, and without control of his bodily functions, 7 News Miami reported.